 - Section 103D.335, Subd.
 5 enables watershed districts to exercise the power to "...make necessary surveys or utilize other reliable surveys and data and develop projects to accomplish the purposes for which the district is organized." - Section 103D.335, Subd.
 8 gives the watershed district the power to "...construct, clean, repair, alter, abandon, consolidate, reclaim, or change the course or terminus of any public ditch, drain, sewer, river, watercourse, natural or artificial, within the district." - Section 103D.335, Subd.
-9 give the power to "...acquire, operate, construct, and maintain dams, levees, reservoirs, and appurtenant works." - Section 103D.711 requires preparation of an "Engineer's Report" with the following requirements relative to the content of the report: - o a scaled map of the area to be improved, - o location of the proposed improvements, - o location of respective outlets, - the watershed of the Project Area, - o the location of existing highways, bridges and culverts, - all lands, highways, and utilities affected, together with the names of the owners thereof, so far as known - \circ $\,$ the outlines of any public lands and public bodies of water affected $\,$ - o potential benefiting lands - o easement maps, and - o principal Project features.
+9 give the power to "...acquire, operate, construct, and maintain dams, levees, reservoirs, and appurtenant works." - Section 103D.711 requires preparation of an "Engineer's Report" with the following requirements relative to the content of the report: - $\circ \quad \text{a scaled map of the area to be improved,}$ - o location of the proposed improvements, - o location of respective outlets, - o the watershed of the Project Area, - o the location of existing highways, bridges and culverts, - all lands, highways, and utilities affected, together with the names of the owners thereof, so far as known - $\circ$ $\;$ the outlines of any public lands and public bodies of water affected - o potential benefiting lands - o easement maps, and - principal Project features.

 This preliminary engineer's report satisfies the requirements of 103D.605, 103D.701, and 103D.711.
 Additional statutory requirements include interaction with Statute 103E (Roseau County Ditch Authority).
-CD 16 Lat 1 will be impacted by Retention Site C. The RRWD will need the approval of the Roseau County Ditch Authority to proceed with any associated drainage system modifications and improvements.
+Retention Site A will impact Watershed Ditch 3 Laterals 1 & 2 (WD 3 Lat 1 & 2) and State Ditch 20 (SD 20), so coordination with the drainage authority will occur before any drainage system modifications are completed.